 The fiscal year 2021 budget assumed a transfer of \$63.2 million from the Budget Stabilization Fund while leaving \$63.1 million in the Fund, and maintained the entire \$252.4 million dedicated to the Budget Reserve Account.
 The fiscal year 2021 budget also supported moderate General Fund expenditure growth of 2.1%, appropriating 98% of available revenues as required by statute without legislative tax policy changes.
 Fiscal year 2021 revenue exceeded June 2020 DEFAC estimates by \$802.6 million.
-This allowed the General Assembly to enact a fiscal year 2022 budget with moderate General Fund expenditure growth of 4.9%, and a re-capitalization of the Budget Stabilization Fund to a balance of \$287.3 million and the

-Budget Reserve Account to a balance of \$280.3 million.
-The Budget Stabilization process has allowed Delaware to weather the revenue volatility caused by the COVID-19 pandemic and maintain consistent, predictable revenue and expenditure policy without ignoring long-term budgetary sustainability.
+This allowed the General Assembly to enact a fiscal year 2022 budget with moderate General Fund expenditure growth of 4.9%, and a re-capitalization of the Budget Stabilization Fund to a balance of \$287.3 million and the Budget Reserve Account to a balance of \$280.3 million.
+The Budget Stabilization process allowed Delaware to weather the revenue volatility caused by the COVID-19 pandemic.

-Delaware's economic performance through fiscal year end 2022 was mixed as the State continued to recover from the pandemic.
-The State estimated 5,000 fewer jobs at June 30 than immediately prior to the pandemic, and is one of 32 states (including the District of Columbia) which had yet to fully recover post-pandemic.
-Though the national economy and the State's economy have been more sluggish recently, the March 2023 DEFAC forecast calls for continued employment growth in keeping with national trends.
-Wage and salary income is expected to increase by over 8.0% in fiscal year 2023, slowing to just under 4.0% in fiscal year 2024.
-After stronger-than-expected 8.2% growth in General Fund revenues in fiscal year 2022, General Fund revenues are forecasted to remain roughly flat for fiscal years 2023 and 2024, as several major revenue sources (i.e., corporate franchise tax, corporate income tax, and realty transfer taxes) are expected to decline in one or both years.
+By many measures, Delaware's economy has performed well in the post-pandemic environment.
+Employment currently stands at a record high, almost 487,000 jobs (seasonally adjusted).
+Over the past year, employment has grown 2.8%.
+While the comparison period includes late 2021, arguably a part of the immediate pandemic recovery period, the strongest growth pre-pandemic this century was 2.3%.
+In an historical anomaly, Delaware's unemployment rate has been higher than the national rate consistently since the pandemic, with the gap reaching a 1.2 percentage point difference in January 2023.
+That gap has closed somewhat steadily over the course of the year, with the national rate of 3.8% only 0.3 percentage points lower than the State's rate of 4.1% eight months later.
+March 2024 DEFAC forecast calls for continued employment growth in keeping with national trends.
+Wage and salary income is expected to increase by over 5.0% in fiscal year 2024, slowing to just under 4.0% in fiscal year 2025.
+After stronger-than-expected 8.2% growth in General Fund revenues in fiscal year 2022, General Fund revenues are forecasted to remain roughly flat for fiscal years 2024 and 2025, as several major revenue sources (i.e., corporate franchise tax, corporate income tax, and realty transfer taxes) are expected to decline in one or both years.
 In fiscal year 2022, the State transferred \$115.3 million to the Budget Stabilization Fund, bringing the balance to \$402.6 million.
-The Budget Reserve Account was also increased to \$316.4 million at June 30, 2022.
+The Budget Reserve Account was further increased to \$316.4 million at June 30, 2023 and to \$328.8 million in fiscal year 2024.